redtexts/texts/gorter_1918_world_revolution.md

 Now let us examine this for a moment.
 Because if the Imperialism of one power be more dangerous to the international proletariat than the Imperialism of another, then the proletariat ought to desire the defeat of the first and oppose it with all its strength.
 Then could the welfare of the proletariat be ensured by the victory of one.
 Then would the revolution perhaps be almost impossible or unnecessary.

-In order to ascertain clearly whether the victory of one Imperialism would bring greater disadvantage to the working class than other, we must picture to ourselves what would be the result of a complete victory of the one, and then of the other [(1)][notes].
+In order to ascertain clearly whether the victory of one Imperialism would bring greater disadvantage to the working class than other, we must picture to ourselves what would be the result of a complete victory of the one, and then of the other^[In order to know how a thing operates we must examine it scientifically.
+We must do this here with both Imperialisms, and therefore must regard both as in possession of full power.].

 If Germany is victorious that means that she can impose her own conditions.
 She will hold Belgium in her power; she will seize a still larger part of the coal-mining district of France; she will retain possession of Lithuania, Esthonia, Livonia, Courland, and Poland, and perhaps Finland.
 She will make Serbia, Albania, Montenegro and Rumania, and perhaps Greece, into dependencies of Austria.
 She will give Turkey territory up to the Persian Gulf.
 She will split Russia up into parts, making them German dependencies.
 She will rule the Balkans and Turkey; she will force France and Italy into an alliance with her; she will take back her Colonies, and some of the Colonies of the others.